mujavidb/accentTrainingApp/README.md

-<h1 style="text-align:center;">UCL Accent Vowel Trainer App</h1>
+#UCL Accent Vowel Trainer App
-<h3 style="text-align:center;">A simple app for those learning English as a second language to recognise different spoken english accents</h3>
+###A simple app for those learning English as a second language to recognise different spoken english accents

 <img src="images/LogoLarge.png" alt="Logo for the game"/>